wellingtonn96/aluraquiz-react-nextjs/README.md

   DATABASE_PWD=
   ```
 4. Run `yarn typeorm migrations:run` to run the migrations
-5. Run `yarn dev` to start the server
+5. Run `yarn start:dev` to start the server

 ### Getting started with the frontend app